isaacquayson/GERMAN-CARS-PYTHON-ANALYSIS/README.md

 # GERMAN-CARS-PYTHON-ANALYSIS
-## This project dives into analysis on the dataset of Germany cars produced from the year 2011 - 2021.
+## This project dives into the analysis of a dataset on German cars produced from 2011 to 2021.

 ## Documentations to this project was performed in the notebook